KamyarZeinalipour/Detox_Human_eval_UI/DetoxAnnotatorV2/README.md

 The definitions are as follows:

-- **A: Outstanding**
+- **A: Excellent**
-  Detoxification drastically reduces toxicity while completely preserving the original meaning.
+   Detoxified, meaning and original style preserved, and matches the target style perfectly.

-- **B: Very Good**
+- **B: Good**
-  Significant toxicity reduction with nearly all of the original meaning intact.
+  Mostly successful, with minor issues in one area (e.g., slight style shift or wording change).

-- **C: Good**
+- **C: Fair**
-  Moderate toxicity reduction but with noticeable loss of some meaning.
+ Adequate attempt, but moderate issues in meaning, style, detoxification, or target tone.

-- **D: Fair**
+- **D:  Poor**
-  Limited toxicity reduction accompanied by a considerable compromise of the original meaning.
+  Major flaws in meaning or tone, or detoxification is incomplete or overdone.

-- **E: Poor**
+- **E: Very Poor**
-  Detoxification fails to reduce toxicity effectively and largely loses the original meaning.
+  Meaning is lost, toxic content remains, or the output ignores the target style entirely.

 ## Navigation and Saving